ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 - ProductPrice
 - MSRP

-We've ignored the HTML description and image columns
+We've ignored the HTML description and image columns from the source database.

 ### Customer Dimension

 For customer, one thing to consider is whether sales rep and customer should form the same dimension, or be seperate dimensions.
 In our case we'll just opt for seperate dimensions as it'll likely be more manageable, and considering that we have very few dimension tables to model anyway.

-However, we will include an attribute or two within the customers table as Type 1 SCDs so that the current sales rep assigned to a customer can be easily identified:
+However, we will include a few attributes within the customers table as Type 1 SCDs so that the current sales rep assigned to a customer can be easily identified:

 - CustomerKey (PK)
 - CustomerNumber